BiLO: Bilevel Local Operator Learning for PDE Inverse Problems: Method

-And the two defining properties of the local operator $u$ are: (1) $r(\bx, \Theta) = 0$, that $u$ should solve the PDE at $\Theta$, and (2) $\grad_{\Theta} r(\bx, \Theta) = 0$, which means that small variation of $\Theta$ should lead to small variation of the residual.
-If this is satisfied, then the derivative of the data loss with respect to $\Theta$ will approximate the descent direction, and we can find the optimal $\Theta$ by minimizing the data loss with respect to $\Theta$ using a gradient descent algorithm.
+The dependence of $r$ on $u$ is implicit.
+The local operator $u$ is characterized by the following two conditions: \begin{itemize} \item \textbf{Condition 1:} $r(\bx, \theta) = \mathbf{0}$, \item \textbf{Condition 2:} $\grad_{\theta} r(\bx, \theta) = \mathbf{0}$. \end{itemize} Condition 1 means that $u$ should solve the PDE at $\theta$.
+Condition 2 suggests that small variation of $\theta$ should lead to small variation of the residual.
+If the conditions are satisfied, then the derivative of the data loss with respect to $\theta$ will approximate the descent direction, and we can find the optimal $\theta$ by minimizing the data loss with respect to $\theta$ using a gradient descent algorithm.

+To further clarify these conditions, we view \(\cF\) as a differential operator acting on the state $u$ and parameters $\theta$; the PDE is then expressed by the operator equation \(\cF[u,\theta]=\mathbf{0}\).
+We defer details of underlying function space or regularity assumptions to the appendix when theoretical results are presented.
+The ``global solution operator'', or the parameter-to-solution map, $\theta \to u(\cdot,\theta)$, satisfies $\cF[u(\cdot,\theta),\theta] = 0$ for all $\theta$.
+Finding the global solution operator is generally challenging, and is unnecessary if we only want to find the descent direction to update the current $\theta$ in an optimization algorithm.
+If we consider a local perturbation $\theta \to \theta+\delta\theta$, a formal Taylor expansion yields

+where $\delta \mathcal{F}/\delta u$ denotes the Fréchet derivative of $\mathcal{F}$ with respect to $u$.
+Then condition 1 corresponds to setting the zero-th order term in the expansion to zero: